Have you visited Canberra with kids?

 Join the club and take a swing at Canberra’s newest family attraction, Yarralumla Play Station at Weston Park.
 As well as the 36-hole mini golf course which features Canberra’s ionic attractions in miniature, there is also the Petite Park Petting Zoo and Miniature Railway.

 Opening Hours: Wed-Fri: 09:30–15:00 -Sat-Sun: 09:30–17:30

-There is no stopping the ‘freakshake’ phenomenon and where better to give the kids a special treat than Patissez, the birth place of the recent ‘freakshake’ movement.
-The Nutella and Salty Pretzel is a household favourite and best eaten before something active!
+Where better to give the kids a special treat than Patissez, the birth place of the ‘freakshake’ movement.
+The Nutella and Salty Pretzel is a household favourite and best eaten before something active.